-Once Hurricane Ophelia had blown over, we packed up and left our refuge in Letterfrack for a visit to the Connemara National Park.
-I have never seen a landscape so surreal, in person, in all of my life.
+Hurricane Ophelia had blown over us once and for all, so we packed up and left our refuge in Letterfrack for the Connemara National Park.
+I have never visited a landscape so surreal in all of my life.

 Here, it looks like you are inside a virtual reality game.
 Every few miles the scene would change; from black volcanic mountains with great billows of fog and steam puffing out of the tops to broad desert sand dunes with pyramid-like peaks in the distance; from lush green meadowland brimmed with sheep to iridescent pavement veering off seemingly straight into the ocean.